Jim Moir: Personal life

-Reeves has four children, the eldest two by his first wife, Sarah Vincent; Reeves and Vincent were married in 1990 and divorced in 1999.
+Moir has four children, the eldest two by his first wife, Sarah Vincent; Moir and Vincent were married in 1990 and divorced in 1999.
 He met his second wife, Nancy Sorrell, in 2001; the couple married on 25 January 2003.
-Sorrell gave birth to twin girls at the William Harvey Hospital in Ashford, Kent, on 25 May 2006.
-Reeves, Sorrell and their two girls live in Charing, near Ashford.
+Moir, Sorrell and their two daughters live in Charing, near Ashford.

-In September 2021, Reeves said he had been diagnosed with a vestibular schwannoma, a benign and non-cancerous brain tumour.
+In September 2021, Moir said he had been diagnosed with a vestibular schwannoma, a benign and non-cancerous brain tumour.
 The tumour is inoperable and has left him deaf in one ear.